 Argentine forward strikes to complete comeback and help under-fire coach, but the Nerazzurri continue to struggle for form

-Strikes from Diego Forlan and Diego Milito help over turn a miserable first half showing from the home side.
+Strikes from Diego Forlan and Diego Milito help overturn a miserable first-half showing from the home side, where efforts from Alejandro Gomez and Mariano Izco had given the visitors a clear advantage.

-Nerazzurri coach Ranieri went into the match increasingly under pressure, with his side having lost seven out of its last eight matches.
-The under fire coach courageously altered his tactics, with Dutch playmaker Wesley Sneijder dropping to the bench in favor of a 4-4-2 formation.
-Andrea Ranocchia and Cristian Chivu also remained on the sidelines.
+Nerazzurri coach Ranieri went into the match under scrutiny, with his side having lost seven of their last eight matches, and decided to drop Dutch playmaker Wesley Sneijder to the bench.

-The opening minutes were dominated by the home side, with Diego Forlan looking in ominous mood as the Uruguayan had four good goal scoring opportunities as Catania looked threatening on the counter.
+The opening minutes were dominated by the hosts, with Forlan looking in ominous mood as the Uruguayan had four goalscoring opportunities, but couldn't make the breakthrough.

-The visitors grew in confidence as the half began to open up and this was demonstrated in the nineteenth minute as they opened the scoring with their first chance.
-Francesco Lodi’s fine counter attacking move led to Alejando Gomez dummying Yuri Nagatomo to coolly slot home a fine drive past home custodian Julio Cesar.
+The visitors grew in confidence as the half began to open up, and this was demonstrated in the 19th minute as they opened the scoring with their first chance.
+Francesco Lodi’s fine move led to Alejandro Gomez dummying Yuri Nagatomo to coolly slot home past custodian Julio Cesar.

-The second half saw the introduction of the Dutchman, but he failed to make any initial impact while Cambiasso and Palombo were both replaced in favor of youngsters Andrea Poli and Joel Obi, with Ranieri turning to youth to aid his side’s cause.
+The second half saw the introduction of the Dutchman, but he failed to make any initial impact while Cambiasso and Palombo were both replaced in favour of youngsters Andrea Poli and Joel Obi.

-The hosts were sloppy in their play as Catania continued on from their impressive first half, enjoying their soccer with Almiron and Bergessio at the heart of everything but Inter got back into the game in the 70th minute as Forlan’s left-footed strike bamboozled visiting keeper Juan Pablo Carrizo to give the Nerazzurri hope.
+Eventually, Inter got back into the game in the 70th minute as Forlan’s left-footed strike bamboozled visiting keeper Juan Pablo Carrizo, flying in off his wrist to give the Nerazzurri hope.

-The home side’s growing dominance was displayed with 10 minutes remaining as the previously anonymous Milito hit a wonderful rasping drive into the top corner of the net, leaving Carrizo helpless.
-The home fans had finally seen a reaction from their side and looked the more likely to go on and grab the winning goal.
+But the home side’s growing dominance was rewarded with 10 minutes remaining, as the previously anonymous Milito hit a wonderful rasping drive into the top corner of the net after collecting Forlan's pass, leaving Carrizo helpless.

-The final few minutes were end to end, with both sides looking for the goal which would clinch the victory as Sneijder’s influence finally told.
-Pazzini had a fine chance to complete the turnaround but failed to end his goal scoring drought.
+The final few minutes were end to end, with both sides looking for the goal which would clinch the victory.
+Pazzini had a fine chance to complete the turnaround but failed to end his goal drought, and the match ended level.

-The result leaves Inter Milan in seventh with Catania sitting comfortably in midtable as under fire coach Claudio Ranieri’s troubles continue to grow.
+The result leaves Inter in seventh with Catania sitting comfortably in mid-table as under-fire Ranieri’s troubles continue to grow.